Credit ratings are assigned by independent organisations known as credit rating agencies, such as Standard and Poor’s, Moody’s and Fitch.

 Ratings are normally in the form of letter designations.
 For further information on the definitions of the ratings assigned by each agency please refer to their websites below:

-Meteor will only consider potential counterparties with a current rating of at least ‘A’ from Standard and Poor’s, or a comparable credit rating agency (unless specifically requested to consider a lower rated institution for a bespoke product).
+Meteor will only consider potential counterparties with a current investment grade rating from Standard and Poor’s, or a comparable credit rating agency (unless specifically requested to consider a lower rated institution for a bespoke product).

 Credit ratings are merely opinions of an institution’s overall financial capacity to meet its financial commitments – they do not apply to any specific financial obligation – and they are not a guarantee of financial strength, or a recommendation to purchase, sell, or hold a financial obligation.